matthewfarrow/btc-crowd-funding/EXECUTIVE_SUMMARY.md

 # 📊 Executive Summary - BTC Crowdfund Analytics

+> **Note:** This document captures the earlier BTCPay-centric MVP scope.
+> The repository has since pivoted to an Angor-only analytics dashboard — see `README.md` for the current status and roadmap.

 **Project:** Bitcoin Crowdfunding Analytics Dashboard
 **Status:** ✅ MVP Complete (Demo Mode) | ❌ Real Integration Pending
 **Last Updated:** October 11, 2025